jesbu1/carl/README.md

 ![](./CARL_side_pic.png)

+This is the repository for our work, [Cautious Adaptation for RL in Safety-Critical Settings (CARL)]().
+TODO: Fill in arxiv link.

-This repository is based off of the original repository at [https://github.com/quanvuong/handful-of-trials-pytorch](https://github.com/quanvuong/handful-of-trials-pytorch), which is a Pytorch version of the original PETS paper repository located here: [PETS-Tensorflow](https://github.com/kchua/handful-of-trials).
+Our code is based off of the repository at [https://github.com/quanvuong/handful-of-trials-pytorch](https://github.com/quanvuong/handful-of-trials-pytorch), which is a Pytorch version of the original PETS paper repository located here: [PETS-Tensorflow](https://github.com/kchua/handful-of-trials).

 ## Installation